Featured Post: Discover new exposure techniques, which are based on a digital exposure triangle and the image signal flow diagram.

 Are FF better than M43 cameras?

-I was reminded of a young sailor showing his wife the fish he caught while noticing the weird behavior of social media influencers repeating the same FF sales line each time they discuss an M43 camera.
+The strange behavior of social media influencers repeating the same FF sales line while discussing M43 cameras reminded me of this young sailor showing his wife the fish he caught.
 She repeatedly thanked the fish for finding its way to the sailboat and presenting itself as their next meal.
 I couldn't help visualizing a talking fish, millions of years of nothing, and swimming to a sailboat to present itself as an almost Biblical meal.
 Considering the juicy sausage on my plate, I wondered if I should thank it for finding its way to my home.
-Imagine a world where camera manufacturers thought it was a good idea to turn a typical product sales line into an industry or segment standard.
+Imagine a world where camera manufacturers thought it was a good idea to turn a typical product sales line into an industry or "everyone agrees" standard.

 If you thought the introduction was weird, let's discuss how a product weakness became an industry standard.
-Most will not believe me if I say a shallow depth of field is a general full-frame weakness.
-To confirm that, we are repeatedly reminded that everyone benefits from "good subject separation, a creamy background blur, and a cinema look."
-One has to appreciate marketers for taking a product weakness and turning it into a must-have feature.
-Despite the repetition, it was a joy experiencing the old-style filming and a lack of creamy backgrounds while watching the first episode of NCIS again.
+Most will disagree when I say a shallow depth of field is a full-frame weakness.
+If not, why are we repeatedly reminded that everyone needs good subject separation, a creamy background blur, and a cinematic look?
+One has to appreciate marketers for turning a product weakness into a must-have feature.
+Despite the repetition, it was such a joy to experience the first episode of NCIS again, which was filmed with an old-style 35mm Panavision film camera and almost no creamy backgrounds.
 Whether technically good or bad, weirdness also suggests that everyone needs more dynamic range, more resolution, less noise, open gate 8K video, and AI-supported autofocusing.

 Both images were taken with an older 4/3rds camera.
 The one on the right shows the impalas blending in with the environment.